Embyro Adoption

 The Adoption Process

 Through this simple and successful adoption process, you control the pregnancy and give birth to your adopted child.
-No high-cost IVF treatments, no costly “donated” human eggs, no anxiety about a birthmother changing her mind, no international intrigue.
-Watch a series of videos to learn more about how the process works.
+No high-cost IVF treatments or egg donations, no anxiety about a birthmother changing her mind, no international intrigue.
+Watch this series of videos to learn more about how the process works.

 Embryo Donation & Embryo Adoption Videos